 Test Description: The purpose of the FM Two-Tone 3rd Order Dynamic Range Test is to determine the range of signals that can be tolerated by the device under testing the FM mode while producing no spurious responses greater than the 12-dB SINAD level.
 To perform this test, two signals, f_1 and f_2 , of equal amplitude and spaced 20 kHz apart, are injected into the input of the receiver.
 The signal located 40 kHz from the distortion product being measured is modulated at 1,000 Hz with a deviation of 3 kHz.
 The receiver is tuned to the Third Order IMD frequencies as determined by $(2f_1-f_2)$ and $(2f_2-f_1)$.
 The input signals are then raised simultaneously by equal amounts until 25 % distortion, or the 12 dB SINAD point, is obtained.
 Frequencies 10 MHz outside the amateur band are used to test the wide-band dynamic range.
 The greater the dynamic range, the better the receiver performance.

-Frequency Preamplifier Frequency Spacing Dynamic Range Notes 29 MHz ON 20 kHz 74.7 dB
+Frequency Preamplifier Frequency Spacing Dynamic Range Notes

+29 MHz On 20 kHz 66 dB

+52 MHz On 20 kHz 65 dB

+52 MHz On 10 MHz 103 dB